glennsl/rescript-jest/README.md

 ### rescript-Jest
 - bs-jest is rebranded as rescript-jest
-- rescript-jest depends on Rescript 9.1.4, Jest 27.3.1 and @ryyppy/rescript-promise 2.1.0
+- rescript-jest depends on Rescript 9.1.4, Jest 27.3.1 and @ryyppy/rescript-promise 2.1.0.
-- Babel modules have been added as dev dependencies to make generated bs-jest bindings available in ES6 module format
+- Starting from Jest 27.0.0 jest-jasmine was replaced by jest-circus changing the semantics for before and after hooks.  `afterAllAsync` and `afterAllPromise` hooks now time-out consistent with the behavior of `beforeAllAsync` and `beforeAllPromise` in versiojn 0.7.0 of bs-jest.  `beforeAllAsync` and `beforeAllPromise` also now behave consistently with '`afterAllAsync` and `afterAllPromise` when included in sjipped test suites.
+- rescript-jest API now uses data-first semantics throughout and uses `rescript-promise` in place of `Js.Promise`.
+- usefakeTimers() binding updated to address changes in the Jest fake timer API (useFakeTimer(~implementation=[#legacy|#modern], ()))
 - Deprecated BuckleScript `@bs.send.pipe` bindings were converted to rescript `@send` bindings.
-- rescript-jest API uses data-first semantics.
-- usefakeTimers() binding updated to address changes in the Jest fake timer API (useFakeTimer(~implementation=[#legacy|#modern], ()))
+- All tests have been updated to reflect semantic and behavioral changes.
+- Babel modules have been added as dev dependencies to make generated bs-jest bindings available in ES6 module format.
-- Babel and Jest config files are included illustrating how to transform ES6 modules for Jest
+- Babel and Jest config files are included illustrating how to transform ES6 modules for Jest.
-- Updated tests

 To generate ES6 bindings for your project, update bsconfig.json